-- (i) The luminosity function shows a dearth of bright clusters in all 4 bins if a single power law fit is assumed.
-In the 2 outermost bins, however, a single power-law is a good fit of the function.
+- (i) The LF shows a dearth of bright clusters in all four bins if a single power-law fit is assumed.
+In the two outermost bins, however, a single power law is a good fit of the function.
 The slopes recovered from the fit present variations among the radial bins.
-The biggest difference is found when comparing the arm and inter-arm environments, because the luminosity function has different slopes up to a magnitude of ~ 20 .
+The biggest difference is found when comparing the arm and inter-arm environments, because the LF has different slopes up to a magnitude of $\sim 20$ .
 This difference suggests that also the underlying mass function may differ noticeably in arm and inter-arm environments. - (ii) The mass function is similar in all radial annuli.
-Power-law slopes are all compatible within 2σ .
-In all bins the high-mass part of the function is steeper and can be described by an exponential truncation.
-Truncation masses span the range $M_0 = 0.89 1.67 \, (\times 10^5 \, \mathrm{M}{\odot})$.
+Power-law slopes are all compatible within $2\sigma$ .
+In all bins, the high-mass part of the function is steeper and can be described by an exponential truncation.
+Truncation masses span the range $M_0 = 0.89-1.67$ (× $10^5 \text{ M}{\odot}$ ).
 Both these results suggest that the mass distribution is on average similar at all radii inside M51.
-The molecular ring (MR), a dense region around the centre of the galaxy, is the only one showing a different mass distribution, flat and un-truncated.
+The MR, a dense region around the centre of the galaxy, is the only one showing a different mass distribution, flat and untruncated.
 This difference may in part be caused by partial incompleteness.
-MFs in SA and IA regions are both well-fitted by a truncated function ($M_0 \sim 10^5 \, \mathrm{M}{\odot}$ for IA region and $M_0 \sim 1.5 \times 10^5 \, \mathrm{M}{\odot}$ for SA region).
+MFs in SA and IA regions are both well fitted by a truncated function ( $M_0 \sim 10^5 \text{ M}{\odot}$ for IA region and $M_0 \sim 1.5 \times 10^5 \text{ M}{\odot}$ for SA region).
 Truncation is more statistically significant in the SA region.
 In addition, they have different slopes, with IA having a significantly steeper slope.
-An analysis focusing only on the high-mass part of the function ($M > 10^4 \, \mathrm{M}{\odot}$) confirms these findings. - (iii) A comparison with the giant molecular cloud (GMC) catalogue published by Colombo et al. (2014) shows that the mass functions of the two objects seem to behave similarly.
-In particular, dividing the samples using the M51 dynamical regions defined by Meidt et al. (2013), we recover for both clusters and GMCs mass functions that are shallow in the spiral arms and steep in the inter arm region.
+An analysis focusing only on the high-mass part of the function ( $M_0 > 10^4 \text{ M}{\odot}$ ) confirms these findings. - (iii) A comparison with the GMC catalogue published by C14 shows that the mass functions of the two objects seem to behave similarly.
+In particular, dividing the samples using the M51 dynamical regions defined by Meidt et al. (2013), we recover for both clusters and GMCs mass functions that are shallow in the spiral arms and steep in the inter-arm region.
 This comparison suggests that the shape of the cluster mass function is not universal at sub-galactic scale and can be influenced by the mass shape of the GMCs, which in turn depends on the galaxy dynamics.
 This can be the cause of the difference in the mass function in the arm and inter-arm regions. - (iv) The study of the age distribution reveals regions with elevated cluster disruption (Bin 1 and the SA region), but also regions consistent with little disruption (Bin 4 and the IA region).
-The age function in the very gas-dense molecular ring drops quickly towards older ages, sign of an elevated disruption rate.
+The age function in the very gas dense MR drops quickly towards older ages, a sign of an elevated disruption rate.
 The age function seems to strongly depend on the galactic environment, and in particular to have a steeper slope (more effective cluster disruption) in denser environments, as expected from models (e.g. Elmegreen & Hunter 2010; Kruijssen et al. 2011).